alfajango/easytabs/index.md

  </tbody>
 </table>

 You can bind custom handlers to any of these events.
-You can even cancel the tab change by returning false in an `easytabs:before` binding. <button id='stop-logging'>Click to stop</button>
+You can even cancel the tab change by returning false in an `easytabs:before` binding.

+Here are the events being fired from the cycling tabs in the Advanced Demo above. <button id='stop-logging'>Click to stop</button>

 <div id="tab-console">
   <div class='logged-event-group'>Waiting for events...</div>